 In Bali, there is a Periplus Bookstore in Ubud and WH Smith at the domestic airport in Denpasar offers imported books in English.

 In Jakarta, there are several small specialty book stores catering to specific clientele - including, graphic design, computer books, Christian books, Muslim books and scientific titles.
 They may be able to assist you in finding particular titles within their area of expertise.

-Outside the tourist centers of Bali and Yogyakarta, where used books are sold in small shops, the best source of used books is through community organizations.
-In Jakarta, ANZA House, the AWA Center, BWA Center, JICC, and other community groups offer novels, children's books and magazines at reduced prices for their members.
-Some of the titles are quite old, with some circulating through the expat community for decades.
+In many of the larger cities in Indonesia you can also find used book stores.
 Many avid readers tend to exchange titles as soon as they are done reading so many titles currently on the “best sellers” list can be picked up at a very reduced cost!
 Some expatriate community groups and book clubs also organize libraries for their members to borrow books.

 There is a very small public library system in Indonesia.
 In Jakarta, there is the National Library, as well as one public library each in each of the capital city's five districts.

 The Indonesian Heritage Society has the best library of books on Indonesian culture and history, open only to their members.
 The international schools, USIS and other organizations also have libraries, for checkout by members and students.

 Some expat are members of libraries in their home countries and have continued access to the libraries digital selections, even from overseas.
 This gives non-English speakers continued access to books in their native language for their families while they are overseas.

 A selection of foreign magazines are available in Indonesia, through newsstand sales, international chain bookstores or subscription.
 Most publications now have a digital version so if you know you will be moving abroad it might be best to subscribe to the digital version.